 We have a glimpse if we have gained it through spiritual sight.
-We have the earnest of the Spirit.
-We are gladdened by promises from God Himself.
-But still we see through a glass darkly.
-Only dim reflections illumine our insight into eternity for as yet, it is still far beyond us, above us, and other than us.
+We have the down-payment of the Spirit.
+We are gladdened by promises from God personally.
+But still, we see through a glass darkly.
+Only dim reflections illumine our insight into eternity for yet, it is still far beyond us, above us, and other than us.

 There is coming a time when all the secrets will be revealed.
-In that day, in a finite immeasurable moment, our eyes will be opened and we shall be eternally with the Lord.
-Whatever we imagined about God and eternity, Heaven and glory in this life will not compare to what He has purposed to share with us.
+In that day, in a finite immeasurable moment, our eyes will be opened, and we shall be eternally with the Lord.
+Whatever we imagined about God and eternity, Heaven and glory in this life will not compare to what the LORD has purposed to share with us.

 Oh wondrous, glorious, mystery and bliss,